milankumar1/Room-Selector/README.md

 sometimes there are different combinations of rooms which have ths same rank total. in these cases one of the best combinations should then be randomly selected.

+RoomSelector1 uses brute force and checks all the possible room combinations and allows for multiple best combinations RoomSelector2 is much easier to edit but only provides one possible path which would depend on the order you input the data.